-“The Peruvian Mining Sector is the backbone of the national economy, and by virtue of this, there is overwhelming Governmental support at Local, Regional and National Level for the sector; this creates a positive investment climate for foreign mining companies.” – Craig Dempsey, CEO of the Biz Latin Hub Group and Former Mining Executive.
+“The Peruvian mining sector is the backbone of the national economy, and by virtue of this, there is overwhelming government support at the local, regional and national level – this creates a positive investment climate for foreign mining companies for junior mining and METS companies.” – Craig Dempsey, CEO of the Biz Latin Hub Group and Former Mining Executive.

-Significant investment in recent years has seen a increases in Copper, Gold and Base Metals production in Peru, turning the mining sector into the growth engine of the country.
-Growth within the sector has occurred due to the completion of a number of mega projects such as the USD$ 7.4 billion Las Bambas project, but also due to growth in the Junior Mining Sector.
-The size and scope of growth experienced within the Junior Mining Sector is in many unprecedented and can in at least in-part be attributed to the permitting system in place within Peru.
+Significant investment in recent years has seen increases in copper, gold and base metals production in Peru, turning the mining sector into the growth engine of the country.
+Growth within the sector has occurred due to the completion of a number of mega projects such as the USD$ 7.4 billion Las Bambas project, but also due to growth in the junior mining sector.
+The size and scope of growth experienced within the junior mining sector is in many ways unprecedented and can in-part be attributed to the permitting system in place within Peru.

-On the back of this the “toll washing” model has become an attractive business model, often emulated by new players and well hyped within the markets (both ASX and TSX), some current/ former industry players are:
+Furthermore, the “toll milling” model has become an attractive business model, often emulated by new players and well hyped within the markets (both ASX and TSX).

 - Minera Gold